The Choir sings Ralph Vaughan Williams’ “O Clap Your Hands” in concert, May 20, 2011.

-The Advent Choir singing the Gloria from Desprez’s Missa de Beata Virgine.
+The Advent Choir singing the Kyrie from Guerrero’s Missa de la Batalla Escoutez.

 The Parish Choir, volunteers drawn from the Advent community, sings at the 9am Mass on Sundays from late September through Trinity Sunday, Christmas Day, Epiphany, and the Feast of the Ascension, among other dates.

 9:00 Music Schedule